Ashta Lakshmi: Worship

-The prayer Shri Ashta Lakshmi Stotram lists all of the Ashta Lakshmi, in which the goddess is depicted as seated on a lotus.
-The rise in popularity of the Ashta Lakshmi can be linked with the rising popularity of the Ashta Lakshmi Stotram.

-Around the 1970s, a leading Sri Vaishnava theologian, UV Srinivasa Varadachariar, published a hymn called Ashta Lakshmi Stotram dedicated to the eight forms of Lakshmi.
+Around the 1970s, a leading Sri Vaishnava theologian, UV Srinivasa Varadachariar, published a hymn called the Ashtalakshmi Stotra dedicated to the eight forms of Lakshmi.
 Narayanan comments:

+The prayer Ashtalakshmi Stotra lists all of the Ashta Lakshmi, in which the goddess is depicted as seated on a lotus.
+The rise in popularity of the Ashta Lakshmi can be linked with the rising popularity of the Ashtalakshmi Stotra.